metamath/lamp-guide/docs/index.md

 ( ph -> ( ps -> ch ) )
 ~~~~

-> Click on "Find substitution".
+> Click on "Find substitution‡".

 Again the two fragments are copied in.
 However, in this case the order is the opposite of what we wanted,